Multicultural Postdoctoral Residency

 Description of Residency:

 Due to the unique professional development needs of Post-doctoral Residents, we encourage involvement in numerous forms of training and supervision of pre-doctoral interns and practicum counselors.
-Post-doctoral residents attend Training Committee meetings, have the opportunity to co-lead Training Seminar, attend a Supervision of Supervision seminar, and provide secondary supervision (30 minutes per week) to a practicum counselor (during the second semester).
+Post-doctoral residents attend Social Justice & Outreach Seminar, have the opportunity to co-lead Training Seminar, attend a Supervision of Supervision seminar, and provide secondary supervision (30 minutes per week) to a practicum counselor (during the second semester).